 The size of a child’s academic vocabulary is likely the single most accurate predictor of achievement (Gee, 2008).
 In fact, 95% vocabulary coverage is the minimum needed for comprehension of classroom instruction (Laufer & Ravenhorst-Kalovski, 2010).
 Laufer & Ravenhorst-Kalovski also found that 64% of the variance in text comprehension scores among students (N=745) was accounted for by content-specific word knowledge.
-Thus, success in accessing academic content, participating in classroom discourse, and acquiring key academic concepts requires knowing virtually all of the related vocabulary.
-Taking a broader view, one could expand "academic vocabulary" to "academic language" so as to include the syntax and context that make vocabulary meaningful and which, together with vocabulary, enable students to access complex concepts and to communicate them to others.
+Thus, success in accessing academic content, participating in class discourse, and acquiring key academic concepts requires knowing virtually all of the related vocabulary.

 Theory of Change

 A "theory of change" describes the process through which an educational intervention is expected to lead to the desired learning outcomes.
-Below we share the theory of change and underlying evidence basis of the ALL model.
+Below we share the theory of change and underlying evidence basis of Speak Agent's academic language learning model.

-Students acquire academic vocabulary knowledge through three intervention components and underlying processes, as shown in the diagram above:
+Students acquire academic language through three intervention components and underlying processes, as shown in the diagram above:

 - Multimodal exposures: Students develop familiarity with new words and concepts through repeated multimodal (aural, textual, verbal, and visual) exposures.
-Isolated vocabulary practice, while often maligned, may actually be a more effective means of new vocabulary acquisition than integrated practice, with equivalent retention (File & Adams, 2010).
-In addition, isolated practice is a more rapid way of achieving the required number of exposures noted above (Schmitt, 2008; Peregoy & Boyle, 2013).
+Rapid and repeated practice is needed to achieve the required number of exposures noted above (Schmitt, 2008; Peregoy & Boyle, 2013).